He's on the Phone: Critical reception

-Glenn Swan from AllMusic called the song "smart", adding that it "once again [are] showcasing the gorgeous voice of Sarah Cracknell and the plaintive Brit-pop songwriting skills of Bob Stanley, Pete Wiggs, and Ian Catt."
-Christopher Burns from Associated Press said it is "truly plastic, shameless Eurodisco with plenty of strings and horns.
-"The hotel life, forget your wife, you're on your own", they sing in "He's on the Phone".
+Upon its release, Christopher Burns from Associated Press wrote that the song is "truly plastic, shameless Eurodisco with plenty of strings and horns.
+The hotel life, forget your wife, you're on your own, they sing in 'He's on the Phone'.
 It's a contrast from the more experimental stuff Saint Etienne has done in the past."
 Larry Flick from Billboard described it as a "twirlin' U.K. club smash", that with "its deliciously sweet pop hook and adorable girl-group vocals" is "ripe for pop radio picking."
-He also added that Motiv 8 "kicks a snappy hi-NRG beat on its jiggly remix".
+He also stated that Motiv8 "kicks a snappy hi-NRG beat on its jiggly remix".
 James Masterton for Dotmusic complimented it as a "fantastic single", noting that "this is the first time they have ever release an out-and-out pop stomper."
 He concluded, "One of Britain's most unique bands is finally a major chart force."
-Swedish newspaper Expressen highlighted the "lovely" disco mix by the remixer.
-Tom Ewing of Freaky Trigger ranked "He's on the Phone" number 29 in his list of "Top 100 Singles of the 90s" in 1999.

-John Hamilton from Idolator remarked that the remixer had "painstaking rearranged Sarah’s vocals into a more melodic chorus and injected the track with what can only be described as a high dose of poppers: a galloping bass line, bright keyboards and a relentless nu-disco beat, with Daho’s spoken-word passage figuring powerfully in the breakdown."
+Swedish Expressen highlighted it as "lovely".
 Ross Jones from The Guardian stated, "Saint Etienne's marriage to Europop is now official.
-He's On The Phone has it all – schlurping cymbals, swooping strings, pumping piano, forlorn chords, heartbroken lyrics, ramblings in a foreign tongue..."
-Taylor Parkes from Melody Maker named it Single of the Week.
-Brad Beatnik from Music Weeks RM Dance Update gave it four out of five, saying that Motiv 8 "have given the single a very upbeat Euro feel that's both sassy and trashy."
-Another editor, James Hamilton, viewed it as a "sweetly enunciated tuneful gentle ditty".
-Jim Wirth from NME called it "stunning", adding that the single, together with "Sylvie", are "a stellar amalgamation of handbag house and Bacharachian pop aesthetics."
-Rob Sheffield from Rolling Stone declared it as a "perfect" U.K. hit.
+'He's on the Phone' has it all – schlurping cymbals, swooping strings, pumping piano, forlorn chords, heartbroken lyrics, ramblings in a foreign tongue..."
+Taylor Parkes from Melody Maker named it Single of the Week, writing, "This is winter disco, sweet, sad and strong.
+You don't have to buy it, just believe in it."
+Brad Beatnik from Music Weeks RM Dance Update gave it four out of five, saying the single has "a very upbeat Euro feel that's both sassy and trashy."

+In his Record Mirror dance column, James Hamilton named it a "sweetly enunciated tuneful gentle ditty".
+John Robinson from NME wrote, "In fact, 'He's on the Phone' is very much entirely standard Etienne — slightly wistful initial melancholia daubed with essence of Peter Purves — and poses the same question: why the Hi-NRG drumbeats of marauding arse?"
+Another NME editor, Jim Wirth, called it "stunning", adding that the single, with 'Sylvie', are "a stellar amalgamation of handbag house and Bacharachian pop aesthetics."
+Rob Sheffield from Rolling Stone named it the "perfect" U.K. hit.
+Gina Morris from Select considered it "a splendid life-affirmating disco tune".
+Mark Frith from Smash Hits gave it a top score of five out of five and named it Best New Single, writing, "In a strong fortnight for singles, Saint Etienne still manage to be head and shoulders above the rest; [...]
+1) It is produced by Motiv 8 who have turned a usually wimpy sounding group into kings of the dancefloor.
+2) It's got good "bits": silences, bits in French, ace build-ups.
+3) St Etienne never release bad records, apart for their ballads which are uniformly awful.
+4) It sounds best really loud."
+He concluded, "This single is a great big pounding pop classic.
+Bangin'."